jcsato/sato_balance_mod/README.md

 ## Features

 Rebalances a number game elements, particularly weapons, that I felt were out of sync with the game's overall design.
-Any balance change in a game as tightly balanced as Battle Brothers will likely be controversial, so I've attempted to capture my thoughts on each change in a [separate document](./reasoning.md).
-I don't expect it to satisfy anyone, but you can judge for yourself.
+Any balance change in a game as tightly balanced as Battle Brothers will likely be controversial, so I don't expect these to appeal to everyone - but, for what it's worth, every change comes from a conversation I've had with the devs or beta testers and has gone through at least a couple rounds of polish and iteration.

 This mod doesn't touch enemies themselves - for that, look at my [enemy rebalance mod](https://github.com/jcsato/sato_enemy_balance_mod).